kaazing/gateway/doc/admin-reference/r_conf_service.md

 </td>
 <td>
-Specifies the maximum bandwidth rate at which bytes can be written from ${the.gateway} (outbound) to each client session.
+Specifies the maximum bandwidth rate at which bytes can be written from the Gateway (outbound) to each client session.
 This option controls the rate of outbound traffic being sent per client connection for clients connecting to a service (see [tcp.maximum.outbound.rate](#tcpmaxoutbndrate)).
 </td>
 </tr>
 <tr>